FOREX-Dollar on track for winning week as US jobs data awaited, euro firm

 Analysts polled by Reuters forecast that U.S. employers likely added 190,000 workers last month, fewer than January's 227,000 and average hourly earnings likely grew 0.3 percent following a 0.3 percent fall in January.

-"No one is expecting anything particularly weak, so it looks like that's building the case for a hike for March," said Mitul Kotecha, head of FX and rates strategy for Barclays in Singapore.

-"The only thing is that it does seem as if a lot is priced in, in terms of the dollar," he said.
-"I wonder how much more can be priced in from here?
-A lot is already in the price."

-The dollar was up 0.2 percent at 115.21 yen, firming to its highest levels since Jan.
-27, and up 1 percent for the week.
+The dollar was up 0.3 percent at 115.24 yen, firming to its highest levels since Jan.
+27, and up more than 1 percent for the week.

 "The dollar has risen as U.S. Treasury yields went up this week, but there appears to be some resistance on the upside around the middle of the 115-yen level," said Yutaka Miura, a senior technical analyst at Mizuho Securities.